Degree Admission

 • Completion of at least 52 academic credits or an A.A.
 Degree.

-• A preliminary meeting with the Neuroscience Academic Advisor to discuss program requirements and career goals.
+• A preliminary meeting with the neuroscience advisor to discuss program requirements and career goals.